1. School Setup

 4. Add Course

-Click on add course and a pop-up will open.
+Click on Add Course and a screen showing zero course found will display.
+Click on the +Add New Course button and a pop-up will open.
 Here fill out the necessary fields.
 If you are adding a course for the first time, the Program and Subject will not be in the database.
-So add a Program and Subject name and save.
+So add a Program and Subject name and Submit.
 Next time onwards that program and subject will be available in the drop-down.

 After you complete up to this point, the main menu on the left-hand side will open up.
 You will be able to navigate throughout the system.